Changelog

 The reason was an internal file that had somehow become corrupted. fman now handles this case more gracefully (and starts successfully).

-• On Mac and Windows, when you typed ~/downloads into GoTo and pressed Enter (even though the correct casing would be ~/Downloads), fman created a duplicate entry in GoTo which was visible the next time you launched it:
+~/downloadsinto GoTo and pressed Enter (even though the correct casing would be~/Downloads), fman created a duplicate entry in GoTo which was visible the next time you launched it:fman now realises that both paths actually refer to the same directory, and no longer displays the duplicate entry.- ~/Downloads

 Version 0.4.4